Video game rehabilitation: Rehabilitation through gaming vs. regular methods

 Throughout its development, gaming in rehabilitation has gained a large amount of support for its differences in comparison to regular therapeutic methods.
 The biggest of these differences is the user engagement and enjoyment.
 It has been extensively shown that people feel more engaged in a gaming environment and less contained in a doctors office when interacting in a virtual reality, gaming environment.
-Additionally, those who are able to participate in gaming rehabilitation have also been shown to use less energy than those participating in normal therapeutic methods.
+Those who are able to participate in gaming rehabilitation have also been shown to use less energy than those participating in normal therapeutic methods.
 While this may not be positive for all patients, this is beneficial for those patients who may be elderly or have minimal energy to expend in therapy-type settings.
 Saving energy while still participating in therapy has proven effective for these groups of people, since they are still able to progress in their goals towards rehabilitation, but not over-work themselves in the process.
-On the other hand, normal physical rehabilitation routine requires commitment to lengthy periods of difficult exercise which causes the patient to drop out of the therapy routines.
+On the other hand, normal physical rehabilitation routine requires commitment to lengthy periods of difficult exercise, which causes the patient to drop out of the therapy routines.
 Rehabilitation through gaming provides the opportunity to address two important areas: accessibility of rehabilitation and patient motivation.

 The ability for gaming consoles to exist anywhere and be purchased by anyone also allows this sort of therapy to be quite personalized to the patient.
 Patients who use gaming rehabilitation have been shown to be more engaged in the therapy efforts and more likely to continue their therapy outside of the doctor's office than those engaging in regular therapeutic efforts.
 Being able to bring their therapy into the comfort of their own home and at a relatively low cost contributes to these outcomes.
-Additionally, as a result of their increased adherence to therapy and motivation to engage in therapy, patients who engage in gaming rehabilitation have also shown improved outcomes of their efforts.
+As a result of their increased adherence to therapy and motivation to engage in therapy, patients who engage in gaming rehabilitation have also shown improved outcomes of their efforts.